Waterways and Dwellings

 PROGRAM NOTE

-Contemplating the question “What’s a dwelling place?”, Molly Pease’s Waterways and Dwellings, with text by Molly Bendall, turns towards Ballona Creek as a source of ecological and cultural knowledge.
-This meditative piece for four voices charts a course through Culver City’s landscape.
-The composition began with a walk along the nearly nine-mile-long creek that connects the city to the Ballona Wetlands, Marina Del Rey, and the Pacific Ocean.
+Waterways and Dwellings began with a walk along the nearly nine-mile-long creek that connects the city to the Ballona Wetlands, Marina Del Rey, and the Pacific Ocean.
 Over the course of their walk, they paid attention to the ecological and social conditions of the area: what could be heard, seen, and smelled from the path.
-These sounds and textures were recorded and interpreted by the composer to create a sonic landscape that pulls from local birds, rowers yelling and paddling by, rolling bicycles, and the boardwalk.
+These sounds and textures were recorded and interpreted by the composer to create a sonic landscape that pulls from local birds, rowers yelling and paddling by, rolling bicycles, and the sound of the boardwalk.
 Waterways and Dwellings looks to Culver City’s history to converse with its present condition: LA County’s housing crisis, the homeless people affected by it living along the creek, and the environmental impact of littering in the area.

-Waterways and Dwellings’ movements each respond to a different section of Bendall’s text.
+This piece’s movements each respond to a different section of Bendall’s text.
 The first movement titled “I. Can an empty space compose?” is a contemplation of what place is and how we think about space in a holistic sense: the history of the Tongva people, the birds, the currents in the water, and the trash lining the creek bed.
 The piece contains layered voices, rhythmic ideas, and extended techniques inspired by the environment.
 Breath sounds evoke foghorns.
 Overtone singing and whistling creature texture.
 Yodels reminiscent of local birds and vocal improvisation that reflects the improvisational qualities of nature ground the piece in the environment of Ballona Creek and its accompanying paths, travels, and conversation.

 BIOGRAPHIES